-So if, like me, you want to make sure that the dreaded colds and flu don't visit this winter, leading media medic, Dr Dawn Harper, in conjunction with ColdZyme which fights the cause of the common cold, have compiled a few tips that are definitely good for our health.
+So if like me, you want to make sure that the dreaded colds and flu don’t visit this winter, leading media medic, Dr Dawn Harper, in conjunction with ColdZyme which fights the cause of the common cold, has compiled a few tips that are definitely good for our health.

 • Wash down surfaces and door handles – the viruses that cause colds can survive for several hours outside the human body.

 • Eat a well-balanced diet rich in fruit and vegetables to keep your immune system in good shape.
 Vitamin C and zinc are vital for a healthy immune system.
 Zinc is found in red meat, beans and fortified cereals, whilst foods rich in vitamin C include fruits such as oranges and strawberries and vegetables such as peppers, kale and broccoli.

 • Make sure you get into a good sleep routine.
 When we sleep our immune system repairs itself, so chronic sleep deprivation can make you prone to infections.

 • Manage your stress levels.
 Try to prioritise and delegate where possible as stress can play havoc with your immune system.